 I mean, just bizarre stuff.

-And and even now it's beginning to creep into late-night comedy.
+And even now, it's beginning to creep into late night comedy.

-Uh, notice that Colbert had on Jon Stewart and Dana Carvey last night, and Dana Carvey does a pretty dead-on Joe Biden, because it just constant digressing and and stupidity and bumper stickers.
+And Dana Carvey does a pretty dead on Joe Biden because it just constant digressing and stupidity and bumper stickers.

-Anyway, so I started calling him Sippy Cup.
+Anyway, so I started calling him Sippy Cup because you look at Joe's schedule.

 He usually has less than one item on average a day on his schedule.

-Starts at 9 30, likes to be up at in the residence by seven, and you know, get his warm milky, his night night story and his sippy cup, and go off to La La Land.
+Starts at 9:30, likes to be up in the residence by 7 and get his warm milky, his night night story, and his sippy cup, and go off to la la land.

 But he's clearly being prompt up.

-And uh, and everybody's like, I want to buy one.
+And everybody's like, I want to buy one.

 I'm like, I'm not in the business of selling sippy cups.

-So anyway, last night we were kind of messing around, and the idea came up of what about a song to like Toby Keat does a really cool song, Red Solo Cup.
+So, anyway, last night we were kind of messing around, and the idea came up of what about a song to like Toby Keith does a really cool song, Red Solo Cup.

 It's a fun sort of college drinking bar party song.

-And that means so we send it over last night or this morning to Joe Paggs, and he gets it done in like less than two hours.
+And that means, so we sent it over last night or this morning to Joe Paggs, and he gets it done in like less than two hours.

 So many people were stunned when he got the win.